Park Overview

 Visiting Lassen with Kids

 Lassen Park is full of adventure and educational opportunities when traveling with kids.
-If you happen to have a 4th grader, take advantage of the Free National Park pass for families.
+If you have a 4th grader, take advantage of the Free National Park pass for families.

 Interpretive rangers give presentations during the summer.
 Scheduled talks are posted at visitor centers daily and are subject to change due to availability, weather, etc.